passengerZ/FDSE/README.md

 ---------------
 (1) only need to install gcc==9.4.0 in Ubuntu sudo apt install build-essential

-(2) if run in test-comp 2024 in Ubuntu docker environment, don't need to download
+(2) if run in test-comp 2024 in Ubuntu22.04 environment, don't need to download

 Copy the FDSE package to a desired location.
 Make sure SYSTEM REQUIREMENTS